IIIF/cookbook-recipes/recipe/0014-accompanyingcanvas/index.md

 ## Example

-In the example, the main content is audio of a performance of Gustav Mahler's Symphony No. 3 and the `accompanyingCanvas` is an image of a page from the score.
+In the example, the main `Canvas` contains audio of a performance of Gustav Mahler's Symphony No. 3 and the `accompanyingCanvas` contains an image of a page from the score.

 _Note: The `accompanyingCanvas` property for time-based objects is not yet supported in viewers._

-{% include manifest_links.html viewers="UV" manifest="manifest.json" %}
+{% include manifest_links.html viewers="" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config="data-line='15-53'"%}